 Sri Lanka has many opportunities for volunteering and gap year work.
 Roles are available in areas such as teaching, conservation and health and social care, including opportunities to get involved in elephant and turtle conservation, working with orphans, and building and construction work in communities.

 Organisations currently providing such opportunities in Sri Lanka include:

 Do you need a visa?

 UK citizens need a visa in order to enter Sri Lanka.
 The type of visa you'll need depends on the nature of your visit.
 If you're planning a short stay of 30–90 days you can get a tourist visit visa through the Electronic Travel Authorisation system.
-This usually covers you for stays of up to 30 days but it is possible to apply for an extension for a further two months before the initial visa expires.
+The ETA covers you for a stay of up to 30 days but can be extended up to 6 months.

 If you are working in Sri Lanka you will need to apply for a residence visa which covers different categories including employment.
 This applies for either paid or voluntary work.
 You need to get this through the Department of Immigration and Emigration in Sri Lanka once you have secured work and before you travel.